|

 With an understanding of the technical literature, a scientific approach to gathering water quality data,

-and eighteen years of water quality investigative experience, Process Research Solutions can sort out the chemical
+and over twenty years of water quality investigative experience, Process Research Solutions can sort out the chemical

 and microbiological factors that are causing the problem.
 Control of the problem can then focus on the